nodejs/undici/README.md

 <a name='stream'></a>
 #### `client.stream(opts, cb(err, data))`

-A faster version of `'request'`.
+A faster version of `request`.
 Not promisified.

 Unlike `request` this method expects `callback` to return a `Writable` which the response will be written to.
-This improves performance by avoiding creating an intermediate `Readable` when the user expects to directly pipe the response to a
+This improves performance by avoiding creating an intermediate `Readable` when the user expects to directly pipe the response body to a `Writable`.
-`Writable`.

 ```js